3\%-accurate predictions for the clustering of dark matter, haloes and subhaloes, over a wide range of cosmologies and scales: The performance of the scaling

 We ran two sets of simulations.
 The first one corresponds to the optimal rescaling suite, which consists of 3 simulations -- \textsc{Vilya}, \textsc{Nenya}, and \textsc{Narya} -- defined in the previous section (c.f.
 Table 1).
 The second set consists of a suite of simulations with different cosmologies with which we will test the performance of the rescaling suite.
 Specifically, we sample uniformly the range given by Eq.~\ref{eq:par_range} with 5 simulations per parameter, while keeping the others fixed to those of \textsc{Nenya} (our central simulation).

 The suite of original simulations followed $768^3$ particles in a $\rm (256\,\hMpc)^3$ cubic periodic volume.
-We have stored 100 snapshots between $z=49$ and $z = -0.2$ (i.e. a = 1.25 to account for negative values of $z^*$).
+We have stored 100 snapshots between $z=49$ and $z = -0.2$ (i.e. a = 1.25, to use when $a^{*} > 1$ ).
 The resolution was chosen to ensure completeness in a subhalo sample with a number density of $\rm 0.01\ h^3Mpc^{-3}$ selected by $V_{\rm peak}$ even when scaling to extreme cosmologies with a large length rescaling parameter ``$s$'' (i.e. lower maximum number density).

 The suite of target simulations has the same number of particles but within slightly different volumes, so that their box size matches that of the original simulations after rescaling to the respective cosmology.
 We have stored 70 snapshots distributed between $z=49$ and $z = 0$.